tarantool/tarantool/README.md

     tarantool $ cmake . -DCMAKE_BUILD_TYPE=RelWithDebugInfo -DENABLE_DOC=true # builds the docs

-'make' creates tarantool executable in directory src/.
+'make' creates 'tarantool' executable in directory src/.

 There is no 'make install' goal, but no installation is required either.

-Tarantool regression testing framework (test/test-run.py) is the simplest way to setup and start the server, but it requires a few additional Python modules:
+To start the server, try:

+    tarantool $ ./src/tarantool

+This will start Tarantool in interactive mode.

+To run Tarantool regression tests (test/test-run.py), a few additioonal Python modules are ncessary:
  * daemon
  * pyyaml

-Once all prerequisites are installed, try:

-    tarantool $ cd test
-    tarantool $ ./test-run.py --suite box --start-and-exit

-This will create a 'var' subdirectory in directory 'test', populate it with necessary files, and start the server.
-To connect, start the server in interactive
-mode:

-    tarantool $ ./src/tarantool

-Alternatively, if a customized server configuration is required, you could follow these steps:

-    tarantool $ emacs cfg/tarantool.cfg # edit the configuration
-    # Initialize the storage directory, path to this directory
-    # is specified in the configuration file:
-    tarantool $ src/box/tarantool_box --config cfg/tarantool.cfg --init-storage
-    # Run tarantool
-    tarantool $ src/box/tarantool_box --config cfg/tarantool.cfg
+ * msgpack-python

+Simply type 'make test' to fire off the test coverage.

 Please report bugs at http://github.com/tarantool/tarantool/issues We also warmly welcome your feedback in the discussion mailing